What I Always Tell My Patients Who Have Depression

 Starting from that perspective, we can understand how to help treat depression.
 Of course, doing some sleuthing and trial-and-error testing take work and time—but also remember that the average antidepressant drug takes about six weeks to kick in.

 We can change our mind to change our body, but we can also change our body to change our mind!
-Here are six strategies that I often recommend to my patients to start healing from depression:
+Here are six strategies that I often recommend to my patients who have depression:

 1. Eat whole, real food (including fats).